 — Mary Holguin

 I returned from Oberlin to CalArts (Valencia, CA) for grad school, and was happily blindsided by a quirky, expansive artistic environment where composers ruled.
 There were no opera performances but instead archetypal boundary-breaking “performance projects,” the students’ dogs roamed the halls and slept soundly in the theory classes, and I was quickly recruited to play everything from Bach cantatas to the Steve Reich catalog.
 The first day of class in Allen Vogel’s Bach Cantatas class was September 11, 2001.
 Witnessing such beauty and uplift as we listened amidst the day’s heartbreak was a terror and unknowing will never leave me.
-I encourage you to look up Ben Zelkowicz’s Erlking sand animation produced during my time there - this is a perfect snapshot of the creativity and openness and above all commitment that defined Calarts at the time.
+I encourage you to watch Ben Zelkowicz’s Erlking sand animation produced during my time there - this is a perfect snapshot of the creativity and openness and above all commitment that defined Calarts at the time.
 I tend to tell those who ask that Oberlin made me the musician and Calarts made me more the musician but also the artist.
 I am deeply thankful to both for the memories and connections that still hold strong to this day - both tangible and ephemeral.

 As a teacher, I try every day to give the love and practical skill that was passed to me along the way in my own musical life.
 My current instructors and mentors include Michelle deYoung, Judith Natalucci, Milena Kitic, Grant Gershon and John Duykers (who all deserve essays upon essays in what they have shown me about creating presence through sound).
 I think about this quite a bit, the passing of knowledge from one artist to the next; what we do as teachers is truly one of the last apprentice arts of the world.
 You cannot learn music via youtube or a textbook or even an online course.
 It requires all senses of both student meeting teacher; it’s an art that is body-mind-soul oriented.
 I ally myself with both the Music Teachers’ Association of California (Long Beach branch), and the National Association of Teachers of Singing (Los Angeles Chapter, board member 2018-present).
 For 12 years I taught at the nationally-ranked Orange County School of the Arts (Classical Voice Conservatory).
 I retired teaching in the classroom to tour internationally with LA Master Chorale’s Lagrime di San Pietro (Tears of St. Peter) immersive movement piece, staged by Peter Sellars to 21 madrigals by the Renaissance master Orlando di Lasso, which toured nationally and to 6 countries in 2018-19.
 My days are spent in my teaching studio in Long Beach, CA, at LA Opera, in the film/tv scoring studio, teaching the occasional master class, prepping for our monthly studio family coffeehouses, spending precious time with my two sons, and at Walt Disney Concert Hall.
 I deeply believe “those who DO, teach” - and try to live it daily.